 - 1. Introduction: Provide an overview of the topic, the context, and the article's purpose. - 2.
 Literature Review: Include relevant literature related to the research topic.
 The literature review should be presented thematically.
 Please observe a decade-old citation of literature. - 3.
 Research Questions: List the questions that the research aims to answer.
-If possible, provide the major goal of the study and the specific research questions of objectives. - 4.
+If possible, provide the major goal of the study and the specific research questions and objectives. - 4.
 Participants: Describe the participants involved in the research and the sampling process utilized in the study. - 5.
 Methodology: Describe how the research was carried out.
 This section should include sub-sections such as research design, instruments, procedures or data collection, and data analysis.
 Describe how the research was carried out. - 6.
 Findings and Discussion: State the findings and critically discuss the strengths and gaps in the current research.
 This section must have sub-levels coherent with the identified objectives.
 In each sub-level, present the data in tabular or graphical format following APA style (7th).
-Discussion per theme should highlight a) trends in data, b) inferences, insights, and implications of findings for practice, policies, or theories, and c) literature citations. - 7.
-Implications: State some implications of the findings for teacher education and/or teaching. - 8.
-Conclusion: Restate your research, highlight its significance, and make suggestions for future research on the topic.
+Discussion per theme should highlight a) trends in data, b) inferences, insights, and implications of findings for practice, policies, or theories, and c) literature citations.